Activities to Do in Perth

 Location - Barrack Square, Riverside Dr, Perth WA 6000, Australia;

 Cost - $30.

 Which are the best places for surfing in Perth?
-What is the cost of learning surfing in Perth?

 1. Margaret River: Famous for its quiet and peaceful environment, the Margaret River is famous for being host to a world surfing league every year, where the top surfers from around the world come to take a ride on the swelling waters of the river.